Deep Joint Source-Channel Coding for Semantic Communications: Other Applications of DeepJSCC

 \subsection{DeepJSCC for CSI feedback}

 Accurate CSI feedback is crucial for massive multiple-input multiple-output (MIMO) communications, as it significantly improves the capacity and energy efficiency of the system.
 However, CSI feedback can also induce a very large overhead for the system particularly due to the large number of antennas and users being served.
 Just like the transmission of images or video, CSI feedback schemes built upon the separation of source and channel coding can easily suffer from the cliff-effect, which leads to a cliff-edge drop off in the throughput of the system.
-As such, in \cite{xu2022deep, mashhadi2019cnnbased}, DeepJSCC is proposed for CSI feedback.
-The idea is to directly map the CSI estimate at the receiver to complex channel symbols of the feedback channel, just like in the image transmission case.
-The received noisy CSI feedback can then be used for further downstream tasks, such as beamforming.
+As such, in \cite{mashhadi2019cnnbased, xu2022deep}, DeepJSCC is proposed for CSI feedback.
+The idea is to directly map the CSI estimate at the receiver to complex channel symbols of the feedback channel, just like in image transmission.
+This can be considered yet another case of semantic communications, as the goal is not necessarily to reconstruct the CSI matrix accurately, but to achieve the highest communication rate.

-Fig. \ref{Fig:cosine_sim} compares the DeepJSCC and separation based CSI feedback schemes.
-The metric of cosine similarity is used to measure the quality of the beamforming vector.
-The performance of the DeepJSCC-CSINet is much better than that of the separation based scheme that uses a DNN for CSI compression followed by Shannon capacity of the channel, which is an upper bound on the performance of any separation-based scheme using this particular compression scheme.
-Assuming that a fixed beamforming quality of $0.94$ is required, the DeepJSCC approach can save almost $12~$dB transmit power compared with the separation based counterpart.